wandb/docs/docs/guides/sweeps/define-sweep-configuration.md

   ]}>
   <TabItem value="python">

-Remove the `{$interpreter}` macro and provide a value explicitly in order to hardcode the python interpreter.
+Remove the `{$interpreter}` macro and provide a value explicitly to hardcode the python interpreter.
 For example, the following code snippet demonstrates how to do this:

 ```yaml
 command: